Graylog2/documentation/pages/upgrade/graylog-3.2.rst

    :backlinks: top

-.. note:: Graylog 3.2.0 comes with a number of migrations that change parts of your existing data fundamentally.
+.. warning:: Graylog 3.2.0 comes with a number of migrations that change parts of your existing data fundamentally.
 Please make sure to have a recent backup of your MongoDB that you can rollback to, before attempting to upgrade from an earlier version.

 Migrating Dashboards
 ====================